 Avoid stomping around

-A warning to those of you who wander around in the open space with their phone to their ear: “It’s almost counterproductive.
+A warning to those of you who wander around in the open space with your phone to your ear: “It’s almost counterproductive.
 It’s not functional, it doesn’t activate the right muscles and it doesn’t have the benefits of an outdoor activity,” said Becker Chagneux.
 Going shopping on your lunch break doesn’t count for these purposes either.

 Walk for at least 20 minutes